shashisadasivan/SSD365VSAddIn/README.md

 ## Create Form from a Table
 Open the table, Right click the Table name in the designer and select the AddIn **Create Form (SS D365)**

-## Add element to the current project
-Open an element in designer mode, Right click and select **Add to Project (SS D365)** This will add the element to the current project as long as the element belongs to the project

 ## Show the Label
 Show the label of an element regardless if the label is defined on this element or its extended data type